 Decide whether to print a QR code on the badge — worth it if you plan to use the Attendees engagement feature in the attendee app (QR scanning for Networking).

-If you are renting the printer from Happenee, agree on the delivery date and pricing with customer success.
+If you are renting the printer from Happenee, agree on the delivery date and payment with customer success.

-On event day, test in advance — the Bluetooth pairing, the badge size set on the printer, and the print quality.
+Test the day before — the Bluetooth pairing, the badge size set on the printer, and the print quality.
+The Service app has a Print test badge button for this in Settings.

 Two standard sizes:

 Large badge (80 × 50 mm) — fits first name, last name, an extra field, and a QR code.
-Use it when you want a QR on the badge for Networking.
+Use it when you want a QR for Networking.

 Small badge (70 × 29 mm) — fits first name, last name, and possibly one extra field.
-A QR code does not fit on it — physically too small.
+A QR code does not fit — physically too small.

 The badge size must be set correctly inside the printer — see Common pitfalls.